-Taft Communications’ Second Annual State of Diversity Survey Shows New Jerseyans Encounter More Diversity at Work Than Elsewhere
+Taft Communications’ Second State of Diversity Survey Shows New Jerseyans Encounter More Diversity at Work Than Elsewhere

 High sensitivity on workplace discrimination and strong willingness to report it

 Non-whites reporting hearing offensive comments in workplace more frequently than in 2016; numbers of comments related to Jews rises significantly

 LAWRENCEVILLE, NJ, (May 17, 2017) — New Jerseyans are much more likely to interact daily with someone of a different race or ethnicity at work than elsewhere, and younger people are most likely to experience diversity both in and out of work, our second annual New Jersey State of Diversity Survey finds.